-As a dog owner, it's essential to be able to recognize the signs and symptoms of food allergies so you can know when a hypoallergenic dog food might be warranted.
-Of course, a vet can also help answer these questions, but sometimes it's more cost-effective to try a couple of things yourself (like switching foods) before rushing to book an appointment.
+As a dog owner, it's essential to be able to recognize the signs and symptoms of sickness in dogs and recognize if it's food allergy or not.
+That way, you can know when a hypoallergenic dog food might be warranted.
+Of course, a vet can also help answer these questions and recommended a better food option, but sometimes it's more cost-effective to try a couple of things yourself (like switching foods) before rushing to book an appointment.

 Top Food Allergy Symptoms